 in 1916, he told karl schwarzschild, the discoverer of black holes, that gravitational waves did not exist, then said they did. in 1936, he and his assistant nathan rosen set out to publish a paper debunking the idea before doing the same flip-flop again.

-set out means started, established a goal. debunk means show that it’s false. flip-flop means change opinion. the idea is that einstein changed his mind on gravitational waves several times.
+set out is a phrasal verb that means started, established a goal. debunk means show that it’s false. flip-flop means change opinion. the idea is that einstein changed his mind on gravitational waves several times.

 overbye also shares some interesting insight (vision) from dr. rainer weiss, a member of the team that confirmed the existence of the gravitational waves. weiss said, that despite being a retired professor,